dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Tasks which often take a long time to complete can be performed asynchronously.
-After initiating an async task you can poll the status through the *system/tasks* resource by suppling the task category and the task identfier of interest.
+After initiating an async task you can poll the status through the *system/tasks* resource by supplying the task category and the task identifier of interest.

 When polling for the task status you need to authenticate as the same user which initiated the task.
 The following task categories are